matsling/powertracker/README.md

 - Elections: List of elections for different jurisdiction.
 - Email Addresses: Emails from source documents.
 - Entities: Any individual, corporation, government, or other organization.
-- External IDs: IDs that have been assigned by an external agency like TEC or the IRS.
+- External IDs: IDs that have been assigned by an external agency like FEC or the IRS.
 - Former Office Holders: A list of former office holders and the office they held.
 - Industries: Specific categories of industry.
 - Industry Sectors: Broad categories of industries.